johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### Listing all reservations
 - Simple-DataTables - DataTables but in TypeScript transpiled to Vanilla JS.
 Lightweight, extendable and dependency free [GitHub](https://github.com/fiduswriter/simple-datatables)
+### Listing new reservations
+- Generate a migration for seeding rooms in our room table `soda generate fizz AddProcessedToReservationsTable`